JDASoftwareGroup/kartothek/docs/getting_started.rst

 - Each dataset has one or more ``tables``, where each table is a logical collection of data, bound together by a common schema.
-- Partitions are the mutually exclusive and collectively exhaustive physical `pieces` of data that constitute the contents of a dataset.
+- ``partitions`` are the physical "pieces" of data which together constitute the contents of a dataset.
 Data is written to storage on a per-partition basis.
   See the section on partitioning for further details: :ref:`partitioning_section`.

 For each table, ``kartothek`` also tracks the schema of the columns.